Zeiss Cell Explorer

 Besides classical electrophysiological approaches we offer life cell imaging based techniques in order to monitor cell-cell interactions / analyze compound induced effects on intracellular ion homeostasis.

 Monitoring the dynamic changes of the intracellular Ca2+ concentration enables the understanding of cardiac function including inotropic effects and the occurrence of proarrhythmic events.

-Two technologies are available for detailled investigations of the intraclellular Ca2+ concentrations:
+Two technologies are available for detailed investigations of the intracellular Ca2+ concentrations:

 Confocal Ca2+ imaging of cultivated, spontaneously beating cardiomyocytes using the Zeiss Cell Observer system.
 Top: Time series of false-color coded Ca2+ dependent fluorescence of Cal520-AM loaded cardiomyocytes.
 Excitation leads to an transient intracellular Ca2+ increase, visualized by a color shift from blue via green to red.
 Bottom: Fluorescence ntensity-over time trace of above shown recording.
 Numbers indicate time points of the images.

 Intracellular Ca2+ Imaging of spontaneously beating cardiomyocytes using the higher throuput Hamamatsu FDSS/uCell system.
 A: Positive inotropic effect by Salbutamol.
 Application of this beta2-sympathomimetic drug results in a concentration-dependent increase of intracellular Ca2+ concentration during each beat.
 B: The Ca2+ channel Inhibitor Diltiazem both reduces Ca2+ transient amplitude and duration,, resulting in negative inotropicity.
 C: Application of the potent hERG channel inhibitor Dofetilide results in the detection of proarrhythmic behavior in the investigated cardiomyocytes.